hobo71/wpsso-tweet-a-quote/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-tweet-a-quote/assets/icon-256x256.png">

-**WPSSO Core add-on to provide Twitter-style quoted text to your content with a Tweet share link and customizable CSS.**
+**WPSSO Core add-on to provide Twitter-style quoted text for your content, with a convenient Tweet share link and customizable CSS.**

 Features an easy "Tweet a Quote" toolbar button in the Visual Editor &mdash; along with a simple shortcode for the Text Editor &mdash; to create Tweetable quotes quickly and easily.